dev-easygo/bilingual-summarizer/README.md

 ### Optional Arabic NLP Libraries

 For enhanced Arabic text processing, the package attempts to use several Arabic NLP libraries if they're available.
-You may see console messages indicating that these libraries aren't found - this is normal and the package will fall back to basic processing methods.
+The built-in Arabic processing will work well without these libraries, but they can enhance the results.

 If you want to try optional Arabic NLP enhancements, you can install any of these packages: